polekas55/SA_Assignment01/README.md

 Report should consist of:

 1. Repo description and rough number of files (hint the summary shown in the lecture).
 1. Timeframe chosen for analysis.
 Try to limit the epoch of analysis to be no longer than a year.
 Your repo may vary, so this is suggestion.
 If you use the entire history, please give an justification of why.
+Submit to (https://github.com/olekaspt/SA_Assignment01/blob/main/RepoAnalayzed.txt) your choice ASAP, as each group must evaluate a unique repo and time period
 1. Perform the analysis that was done in Case Study 1 – Effort as frequency, and complexity as Lines of Code (LOC).
 And then use merge_comp_freqs.py
 Show the top 20 hits.
 And then show top ten potential TD hotspots of that 20 using Names a guideline (i.e. skip the readme and build files).
 [This data to be analyzed will be file commit frequency, LOC]
 A spreadsheet snippet, and using highlighting would make this easier to report 😊